-Your wireless router allows DLNA-supported devices to access multimedia files from the USB disk connected to your wireless router.
+Your wireless router allows UPnP-supported devices to access multimedia files from the USB disk connected to your wireless router.

-NOTE: Before using the DLNA Media Server function, connect your device to ZenWiFi BQ16's network.
+NOTE: Before using the UPnP Media Server function, connect your device to RT-BE58U's network.

-To launch the Media Server setting page, go to General > USB application > Servers Center> Media Servers.
+To launch the Media Server setting page, go to General > USB application > Media Services and Servers > Media Servers.
 Refer to the following for the descriptions of the fields:

-- Enable iTunes Server?: Select ON/OFF to enable/disable the iTunes Server. - Enable UPnP Media Server?: Select ON/OFF to enable/ disable the UPnP Media Server. - Media Server Status: Displays the status of the media server. - Media Server Path Setting: Select All Disks Shared or Manual Media Server Path.
+- Enable iTunes Server?: Select ON/OFF to enable/disable the iTunes Server. - Media Server Status: Displays the status of the media server. - Media Server Path Setting: Select All Disks Shared or Manual Media Server Path.